 Information drives awareness for evidence and basis from which to improve.
 People data is no different, we have to collect it.

-2 top rated CEO challenges are Talent Related
+Top 2 rated CEO (2019 PI survey) challenges are Talent Related

 Here’s a well-known story about the power of using data to improve performance of a team.
 Billy Beane, was the general manager of the Oakland A’s in 2002.
 He was facing one of the smallest budgets for player salaries of any team in baseball in 2002, Beane was fed up with his inability to outbid other teams for good players.
 He reached out to Paul DePodesta, a Harvard alum with a background in economics who had a knack for baseball statistics.
 The two of them used advanced statistics to take a second look at how the team was scouting talent.